Vibhor89299/YUCA_Backend_Service/README_PAYMENT_SETUP.md

 - **Test Mode**: Use test keys (starting with `rzp_test_`) for development
 - **Live Mode**: Switch to live keys for production
 - **Amounts**: All amounts are stored in paise (smallest currency unit)
-- **Webhooks**: Consider implementing webhooks for real-time updates
+- **Webhooks**: Implemented webhook handler for real-time updates and failsafe
 - **Logging**: All payment operations are logged for audit

 ## 🆘 Troubleshooting